turingschool/backend-curriculum-site/module3/lessons/faraday_and_postman.md

 }
 ```

-SPICY DIFFICULTY: Try sending the data for the new pet via the request body.
+SPICY DIFFICULTY: This API will accept data via query params, but some providers will require you to send information in the _body_ of your HTTP requests.
+Try sending the data for a new pet via the request body.

 __Request `DELETE https://pets-api.turingschool-examples.com/api/v1/pets/:id`__